UMP 50x20 [M8] GW / N38 - search holder

 Need more?

-Weight and shape of a magnet can be tested using our
+Lifting power and structure of a magnet can be checked using our

 Don't be fooled by amateur online tests – go for certified quality and specific parameters that guarantee success: